ScilifelabDataCentre/dds_workshop/docs/3_project_life_cycle_session.md

 Project archiving can be done manually by Unit account, using the commmand `dds project status archive`

 - [ ] TASK: Create a new project, upload some data in it and then archive it.
-- [ ] TASK: Use the project listing command with the option `--show-all` to see the list of projects including the archived ones.
+- [ ] TASK: Use the project listing command to confirm the project is archived.
+- [ ] TASK: Create a new project, upload some data in it and then archive it using the `--abort` option.
+Observe the optput of the command.